-In 2011, District staff surveyed four parks in the East Bay Regional Park District: Anthony Chabot, Del Valle, Mission Peak, and Sunol.
+In 2012, District staff surveyed four parks in the East Bay Regional Park District: Anthony Chabot, Del Valle, Mission Peak, and Sunol.
 Only Anthony Chabot and Sunol yielded rodents for serological testing.
-Eleven deer mice from Anthony Chabot and 17 rodents from Sunol were trapped, respectively.
+Six deer mice from Anthony Chabot and seven rodents from Sunol were trapped, respectively.
 They tested negative for SNV.
-Additionally, District surveyed five other areas: Vallejo Mill Historical Park, Old Canyon Road, Scott Creek Road, Niles Canyon Road in Fremont and Veteran's Park, Arroyo Road, in Livermore.
-One deer mouse and 16 pinon mice were trapped.
-All tested negative for SNV as well.